Steven Schuurman: Elastic

 Schuurman co-founded Elastic NV, formerly known by the name of its product Elasticsearch, with Shay Banon, Uri Boness and Simon Willnauer.
 Elastic is a search company that builds self-managed and SaaS offerings for search, logging, analytics, and security use cases.
 Under Schuurman's leadership, the company became one of Europe's fastest-growing technology scale-ups.
 In the first 2 years of his tenure as CEO, Schuurman raised various rounds of venture capital investment from Benchmark (Peter Fenton), Index Ventures (Mike Volpi), and New Enterprise Associates (Harry Weller, 1969-2016).
 In May 2017, Schuurman stepped down as CEO of Elastic, and co-founder Shay Banon took over.

 In October 2018 Elastic went public on the New York Stock Exchange for an introduction price of $36 per share and an opening price of $70, indicating a 94% jump.
 Elastic is listed as ESTC.
-Currently, Schuurman serves on the board of directors of Elastic as a non-executive board director.
+Schuurman is a non-executive board director.